msisakht/pyprotmodel/README.md

-# pymodel
+# PyModel
-PyModel: an easy to use GUI for comparative protein modeling
+An easy to use GUI for comparative protein modeling